eliezerchavez/agr-infra-azure/terraform/modules/ai_ml/cognitive/README.md

 ## Description

-This module provisions an Azure OpenAI Cognitive Service account with secure network connectivity via Private Endpoint.
-It includes the creation of Azure Cognitive Account, User Assigned Identity, and configuration of Private DNS zone integration.
+This module provisions an Azure Cognitive Services account with secure network connectivity via Private Endpoint.
+It includes the creation of the Azure Cognitive Services Account, User Assigned Identity, and configuration of Private DNS zone integration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>